AxonIQ/reference-guide/appendices/message-handler-tuning/handler-enhancers.md

 1. Implement the `HandlerEnhancerDefinition` interface
 2. Override the `wrapHandler` method to perform your logic.
-3. Sort out the types of handlers you want to wrap based on a specific attribute, for example, the `metaDataKey` attribute from the `MyAnnotation`.
+3. Filter the types of handlers you want to wrap based on a specific attribute, for example, the `metaDataKey` attribute from the `MyAnnotation`.
 4. Handle the method inside of a `MessageHandlingMember`.
 In this case, indicating the handler is only suitable if the meta-data key matches a value.
 5. For annotation-specific attributes to exist in the `MessageHandlingMember's` attribute collection, meta-annotation the custom annotation with `HasHandlerAttributes`.
 6. If you are not interested in wrapping the handler, return the original passed into the `wrapHandler` method.